 First Nations Information Governance Centre (FNIGC) Regional Health Survey (RHS) click here

 Health Alberta First Nations in Alberta: A Focus on Health Service Use

 Juvenile Diabetes Research Foundation The mission of JDRF is to find a cure for diabetes and its complications through the support of research.
 Juvenile Diabetes Research Foundation (JDRF) is the leading charitable funder and advocate of Type 1 diabetes research worldwide.

 Manitoba Metis Federation Diabetes and Related Health Care Utilization in the Metis Population in Manitoba

 Public Health Agency of Canada Report from the National Diabetes Surveillance System: Diabetes in Canada, 2009

-The Manitoba Institute of Child Health A research community that blends both basic and clinical science to best serve the health needs of children.
+The Children’s Hospital Research Institute of Manitoba A research community that blends both basic and clinical science to best serve the health needs of children.